mkicjn/paraforth/README.md

 # paraforth
-### A subroutine-threaded Forth focused on simplicity and minimal dependency
+### A subroutine-threaded Forth focused on simplicity, extreme minimalism, and independence

-(Work in progress; name not yet permanent)

 All documentation and design notes are inside the assembly file as inline comments.